Medicare Enrolled

 What this data tells you about Dr. Quadrat

-Dr. Otakar Quadrat is an interventional cardiology in Daytona Beach, FL, with 19 years in practice.
+Dr. Otakar Quadrat is an interventional cardiology specialist in Daytona Beach, FL, with 19 years of NPI registration.
 Based on federal Medicare data, Dr. Quadrat performed 11,224 Medicare services across 6,582 unique beneficiaries.

 Between the years covered by Open Payments, Dr. Quadrat received a total of $24,489 from 53 pharmaceutical and/or device companies across 724 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in interventional cardiology.
 Most payments are for meals and travel — low-value interactions common across virtually all practicing physicians.
 Patients may wish to discuss these relationships with their provider.